 That’s because the vast majority of your customers will come from inside your range or be searching for keywords or search terms that are targeted towards your specific geographic area, region, state, town, or city.

-For instance, if you own a restaurant or small chain of restaurants, a construction company or contracting business, a medical practice, or anything similar that only works with clients in a localized region, then you need to perform local SEO, as opposed to an ecommerce store or brand that isn’t limited by physical proximity, where general SEO tends to be the order of the day.
+For instance, if you own a restaurant or small chain of restaurants, a construction company, lawyer, a medical practice, or anything similar that only works with clients in a localized region, then you need to perform local SEO, as opposed to an ecommerce store or brand that isn’t limited by physical proximity, where general SEO tends to be the order of the day.

 There are also reasons why you would do both local SEO and broader SEO – more on that further in the article, so keep reading and learning!